tberg12/ocular/README.md

 (Only relevant if learnFont is set to true.)
 Default: 3

-* `-updateBatchSize`: Number of documents to process for each parameter update.
+* `-updateDocBatchSize`: Number of documents to process for each parameter update.
 (Only relevant if learnFont is set to true.)
 This is useful if you are transcribing a large number of documents, and want to have Ocular slowly improve the model as it goes, which you would achieve with trainFont=true and numEMIter=1 (though this could also be achieved by simply running a series of smaller font training jobs each with numEMIter=1, which each subsequent job uses the model output by the previous).
 Default is to update only after each full pass over the document set.

 * `-accumulateBatchesWithinIter`: Should the counts from each batch accumulate with the previous batches, as opposed to each batch starting fresh?
 Note that the counts will always be refreshed after a full pass through the documents.
 (Only relevant if learnFont is set to true and updateDocBatchSize is used.)
 Default: true